-The JDS Program is established as a special 18-month Master’s Program within the Master’s Program in International Area Studies.
+The JDS Program is established as a special Master’s program where students can complete all the degree requirements in 18-months.
 (Regular Master’s Program is a two-year program.)
-The JDS Program aims to strengthen the analytical ability of the young professionals in developing countries, so they would become better equipped to tackle the challenges of their countries’ development.
+The JDS Program aims to strengthen the analytical skills of the young professionals in developing countries, so they would become better equipped to tackle many challenges facing their countries.

 Features of the Master’s Program:

-This is a special 18-month Master’s program.
-Students are expected to combine their practical knowledge of their respective policy areas and the academic knowledge that they gain in the program.
-Based on the expectation that fellows are ready to start their thesis research immediately upon entering the program, the program requires that the same number of credits and thesis submission are to be completed in 18 months, rather than regular program’s two years.
-Fellows are expected to complete most of the required course credits during the first year, so that they can concentrate on completing their master thesis during the remaining 6 months.
+This program is designed as a special 18-month Master’s program.
+Students are expected to combine their practical knowledge from their policy-related work experiences and the academic skills they gain in the program.
+Based on the expectation that fellows are ready to start their thesis research immediately upon entering the program, the program requires that the same number of credits and thesis submission are to be completed in 18 months, rather than the regular program’s two years.
+In the past cohorts, fellows usually completed most of the required course credits during the first year, so that they can concentrate on completing their master thesis during the remaining 6 months.

 Necessary Curriculum to Obtain the Degrees

-List of Faculty members capable of guiding JDS China Fellows and their Research Specialities
+List of Faculty members capable of guiding JDS China Fellows and their Research Specialties

 Core Faculty Members for the JDS Program

-- Mari Minowa*Development Economics, Economics of Latin America
+- Mari Minowa*Development Economics, Economic Development in Latin America

-- (Chair of Master’s Program in International Area Studies / JDS Program Coordinator)
+(Chair of the Degree Program in International Public Policy/ JDS Program Coordinator)

-- Leslie Tkach-Kawasaki*Political Communication, New Media and Politics
+- Kenichi Kashiwagi*Political Communication, New Media and Politics, Website Analysis, Internet Studies

-※Advising committee for each fellow will be determined after the first JDS seminar around Mid-October.
+※Advising committee for each fellow will be determined after the second JDS seminar around Mid-October

 Each student will have one main advisor and two sub-advisors selected according to their respective research topics

-Faculty Members Teaching in the Master’s Program in International Area Studies
+Faculty Members Teaching in the Master’s Program in International Public Policy

 |Date||Targeted students||Event & things to-do|